2013 NPSL season

-The 2013 National Premier Soccer League season was the 101st season of FIFA-sanctioned soccer in the United States, and the 11th season of the NPSL.
+The 2013 NPSL season was the 101st season of FIFA-sanctioned soccer in the United States, and the 11th season of the National Premier Soccer League.
 The season began in May 2013.
 FC Sonic Lehigh Valley were the defending champions, having won their first NPSL title the previous season.
 The league held their Annual General Managers meeting (AGM) during the weekend of the NASL Soccer Bowl in Atlanta in November.